Captive attractions: Japan's bear parks under scrutiny

 Visitors are lured by the promise of close encounters with these bears and bear cubs in cute outfits, but what they often witness is the harsh reality of animal cruelty in these parks.

 “We were in the middle of the forest.
 We expected the bears to be healthy in their natural habitat.
-I was so shocked,” said Mia Bakewell, another tourist who visited a Japanese bear park.
+I was so shocked,” says Mia Bakewell, another tourist who visited a Japanese bear park.

-“We were hours into the forest, staying at an onsen.
-We were told the only thing within walking distance was this bear park, which was advertised to us as a sanctuary,” Bakewell continued.
-“There was definitely some misleading information.”
+“After being there for 10 minutes, I couldn’t help but cry.
+I had to leave.
+We were hours into the forest, staying at an onsen.
+We were told the only thing within walking distance was this bear park, which was advertised to us as a sanctuary.
+There was definitely some misleading information.”

 In these parks, bears are confined to concrete pits, far removed from their natural forested habitat.
 These pits are often overcrowded, with uneven ground and devoid of any entertainment for the animals.